Professional edition active

 If aspiration reveals an intravascular placement, withdraw the needle 2 to 3 mm, then re-aspirate prior to injection.

-• Slowly inject about 2 to 3 mL of anesthetic adjacent to, but not into, the infraorbital foramen.
+• Slowly inject approximately 2 to 3 mL of anesthetic adjacent to, but not into, the infraorbital foramen.

-• Massage the area externally for about 10 seconds to hasten the onset of anesthesia.
+• Massage the area externally for approximately 10 seconds to hasten the onset of anesthesia.

 • Have the patient rest, with mouth relaxed, while awaiting onset of anesthesia (5 to 10 minutes).